 - In 2013, there was an even split between residential and non-residential energy use.
 This changed in 2014 when San Mateo showed a higher share of non-residential usage, similar to neighboring counties.

-- In 2015, almost all of the power in San Mateo County was purchased from PG&E, making its supply mix an important measure of the impact of electricity use.
+- In 2016, almost all of the power in San Mateo County was purchased from PG&E, with the exception of 79,982 customers that purchased electricity from Peninsula Clean Energy beginning in October 2016.

 - Under California’s Renewable Portfolio Standard (RPS), the state’s utility providers must procure 33% of their electricity from renewable sources by 2020.